andersoncharle/oKnow/README.md

 ### Install Sass

 There are several ways to install Sass in your system.
 There are many applications that will get you up and running with Sass in a few minutes for Mac, Windows, and Linux.
 Some of these are free, but some are paid apps.

+> You can read more about them here: sass-lang.com/install

+## Official Sass Web Site

+Read more about Sass at the official Sass web site: <https://sass-lang.com/>